swantron/tronswan/README.md

 - Check that `VITE_WEATHER_API_KEY` is correctly configured
 - See [Environment Configuration](docs/ENVIRONMENT_CONFIG.md) for detailed setup

-**Blog posts not loading**
+**Recipe app not loading**
-- Check network connectivity to swantron.com and chomptron.com
+- Check that chompton.com is accessible
-- Verify the WordPress APIs are accessible
+- The AI recipe app is hosted on GCP with Cloud Build and Gemini

 **Health page not loading**
 - Ensure GitHub and DigitalOcean tokens are configured